uvic-teach/project-m1-team9/Assets/UseCases.md

 **Assumptions**:

-- The patient was unable to virtually complete triage
+- The patient is able to answer questions in the in person triage.
+- The ED can observe the condition of the patient.

 **Steps**: